gustavares/cos-tutorial/TUTORIAL.md

 In this tutorial you will:
 - Setup a COS instance to store your files.
 - Build a [**Node.js API**](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-node) to retrieve presigned URLs from the COS instance using your credentials.
-- Build a simple front-end Javascript app to consume the API and upload files to COS using the presigned URLs.
+- Build a simple React front-end app to consume the API and upload files to COS using the presigned URLs.

 # Prerequisites